mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 - Genetic linkage
+	- Genes
-	- Genes are sequences of nucleotides in DNA
+		- Sequences of nucleotides in DNA
-	-
+		- Arranged linearly in chromosomes